August 9, 2021

 If we are talking about events that you are sending from the web site’s code or Google Tag Manager to GA4, you could just plan your event naming convention better and create more distinct events.

 Imagine that you track various form submissions with the event name form_submission but you want to treat only certain types of forms as conversions.
 Let’s say that you track contact form submissions, search form submission, and registration form submission events, but you only want to treat the registration form submission as a conversion.

 In that case, you could track 3 separate events:

 And then mark only the sign_up event as a conversion.
 This, of course, requires more thorough planning upfront but every solid setup starts with one.

 Check the data in Google Analytics 4 DebugView

-Once you configure your conversions, it’s time to test them.
+Once you configure your events, it’s time to test them.
 The primary feature built for debugging GA 4 data is the DebugView section.
-You can find it at the bottom left corner of your GA4 interface.
+You can find it by going to Configure > DebugView on the left side of the GA4 interface.
 Click it.

 That’s the place where your debugging should take the place.
 Do not mix this with the GTM Preview and Debug mode.
 They are two different beasts.

 To enable the debug mode in GA4, it’s enough to have the GTM Preview mode enabled.
 Then all events that are sent to Google Analytics 4 will have a debug_mode parameter attached to it.
 As a result, this data will be visible in the GA4 DebugView.

 There is also another option on how to enable the debug_mode in Google Analytics 4.
 Install the Google Analytics Debugger Chrome extension here, and then click its icon (so that you can see the ON ribbon).
 From this moment, you will start seeing your events coming into the DebugView.